kthakur23/axiad-scim/README.md

       ![Linked System](./images/groups_mapping/group_linked_system.png)

    2. Navigate to the `Linked System` tab
-   3. Verify all the mapped attributes for this role have synced to Axiad and are displaying correctly in ForgeRockß◊
+   3. Verify all the mapped attributes for this role have synced to Axiad and are displaying correctly in ForgeRock

 ## Synchronize exsisting SCIM users and Roles